-Our School Values
+Our School Vision and Values

 All children, staff and governors were involved in developing our Christian Vision and Values.
 It is these values that form the foundations of our Christian Vision at Kennington CE Academy and underpin everything we do.

-Each value is explicitly Christian and linked to Jesus, His example and His teachings, in the form of parable, to make it memorable.
+Each value is explicitly Christian and linked to Jesus, His example and His teachings, in the form of the Parable of the Talents, to make it memorable.
 We celebrate them during our daily worship and explore them in all areas of our curriculum.
 Most importantly, we apply them to everything we do and they are embedded in all our policies.

 Our Christian Values are overarched with the main value of Respect.